CyberShadow/Digger/README.md

     $ rdmd --build-only digger
     $ rdmd --build-only digger-web

+On Windows, you may see:

+    Warning 2: File Not Found version.lib

+This is a benign warning.

 ### Web interface

 Run digger-web to start the web interface, which allows interactively customizing a D version to build.